Last updated February 2021

-For many homes, a big money-saver is to install or add insulation where needed, and to seal cracks and gaps to reduce air leakage.
-If your home is under-insulated or has a lot of air leakage, heat escapes during winter and your hard-earned money floats away with it.
+Because heating is by far the biggest energy eater for Delaware Valley area homes, typically accounting for nearly 60 percent of utility expenses, it makes sense to focus first on cutting that consumption.
+For many homes, a big money-saver is to install or add insulation in spots that need it, and to seal cracks and gaps to reduce air leakage.
+If your home is under-insulated or has a lot of air leaks, heat escapes during winter and your hard-earned money floats away, too.
 In summer, heat flows into cool spaces in your home, raising your cooling bill.

-One little leak might not seem like much, but the cumulative effect of several can add up to the equivalent of leaving open a small window.
-Identifying and fixing ways your home passively wastes energy usually costs very little money yet yields significant savings.
+One little leak might not seem like a big deal but having several can add up to the equivalent of leaving open a small window.
+It usually costs very little money to identify and fix ways your home passively wastes energy, but it yields significant savings.

 You can sleuth out major leaks on your own.
-Turn off your furnace on a cool, very windy day; shut all windows and doors, turn on all exhaust fans that blow air outside, such as bathroom fans or stove vents; light an incense stick and move around your house, watching where smoke is blown to identify drafts.
+Turn off your furnace on a cool, very windy day; shut all windows and doors; turn on all exhaust fans that blow air outside, such as bathroom fans or stove vents; light an incense stick and move around your house, watching where smoke blows to identify drafts.

-Use caulk to seal any cracks or gaps measuring less than 1/4 inch wide and polyurethane foam sealant for larger ones.
+Use caulk to seal any cracks or gaps measuring less than ¼-inch wide, and use polyurethane foam sealant for larger ones.

 To minimize leakage around doors and windows, install weatherstripping.
 Open-cell foams are inexpensive and relatively inefficient but easy to apply and suitable for low-traffic areas.
 Vinyl is more expensive and lasts longer.
 Metals last for years and provide a decorative element for older homes.
 Also add sweeps to the bottoms of all exterior doors to seal gaps there.